Partners and family and household members - NL Host Nation

 • proof of the duration of the summer holidays at the school or university abroad.

-Prior on arrival and approval the diplomatic mission or consular post should send these documents to the Ministry (DPG-Service@minbuza.nl) for review.
+Prior to the child’s arrival and approval of the application, the diplomatic mission or consular post must send these documents to the Ministry (DPG-Service@minbuza.nl) for review.

 Besides the required personal information, the pass will indicate the start and end dates of the student’s stay in the Netherlands.
 After the end date this temporary identity card is no longer valid, and the student must therefore leave the Netherlands and return the card to the Ministry.